UniHD-CEG/gpugraph500/README.md

 ## Hacking this code

-- The code compilable code can be found onn the cpu_2d/ directory
+- Compilable code can be found on the `cpu_2d/` directory
-- The files INTEGRATION_README on each directory explain the behaviour of main files in that dir.
+- The `INTEGRATION_README` files explain the files on each directory.
-- You can use `astyle` to format the code easily and without time-consumming formattings.
+- `astyle` can be used to format the code easily.
+Without time consumming formattings.

 1. Install `astyle`:
 ```